primeharbor/org-kickstart/README.md

 10. Make it work with GitOps & Code Pipeline
 10. Publish to Terraform Registry
 11. More AWS Identity Center customization.
+12. Optional DataTrails & integrate the advanced-event-selectors work I need to do.